Project 4: Breaking anonymized data

 W 15 St & 7 Ave, Atlantic Ave & Fort Greene Pl, E 10 St & Avenue A, 6 Ave & Broome St, E 2 St & Avenue B

-3. A file named pwned.txt which contains a number on each line
+3. A file named pwned.txt which contains a number, colon, and number on each line.

 For example, a valid pwned.txt might look like this: